directoryxx/simple-microservice-go/README.md

 # simple-microservice-go

-This project's purpose is trying to implement how to microservice and practice writing rest API with Golang.
+This project's purpose is to try to implement how to microservices work and practice creating Rest API with Golang.
 So there are a lot of improvements and so far from best practices.

+## Version:
+1. v1 (JSON)
+2. v2 (gRPC) (TBD)

 ## List Services:
 1. Auth Service (https://github.com/directoryxx/auth-service Branch:v1)